Moving More Loads as an OTR Independent Contractor: 5 Tips

 As an independent contractor, you’ll most likely receive a few different load options from your dispatcher.
 Each load should be chosen to help you succeed, but sometimes dispatchers miss things.

 It’s your responsibility to carefully review your load offers and choose the best one that also fits into your Hours of Service (HOS).

 Try to choose the load that provides the most bang for your buck.
 The longest line haul might not always make you the most money.
 Pay attention to the CPM of each load.
 A shorter line haul with a higher CPM not only means that you use less fuel, but it could offer a bigger payout.
-Make sure you consider this carefully with your fleet manager.
+Make sure you consider this carefully with your dispatcher.

 Ask them what their load offerings are to get out of a specific area as well.
 For instance, there may be a lower payout on one load, but they can get you a great-paying load afterward.
 Think big picture.

 Additionally, your dispatcher may present you with loads where you might have to deadhead, but it may offer a bigger payout than a load with virtually no deadhead time.